 About Mel Parker

-Mel began his career in the mass market paperback publishing business.
-At the Berkley Publishing Group, now a division of Penguin USA, Mel began as a senior editor and executive editor and was promoted to Editor-in-Chief, playing a key role in helping build the company into a major paperback publisher featuring many continuing New York Times bestselling authors, including Robin Cook, W.E.B Griffin, and Dean Koontz.
-He also personally acquired a number of major bestsellers, most notably The Hunt for Red October by Tom Clancy, which set the stage for the author’s mega-bestselling career at Berkley and G.P Putnam’s Sons.
+Mel began his career in the mass-market paperback publishing business.
+At the Berkley Publishing Group, now a division of Penguin USA, Mel started as a senior editor and executive editor and was promoted to Editor-in-Chief, playing a key role in helping build the company into a major paperback publisher featuring many continuing New York Times bestselling authors, including Robin Cook, W.E.B Griffin, and Dean Koontz.
+He also personally acquired several major bestsellers, most notably The Hunt for Red October by Tom Clancy, which set the stage for the author’s mega-bestselling career at Berkley and G.P Putnam’s Sons.

-Mel then joined Warner Books, now the Hachette Book Group, as Senior Vice President and Publisher of its paperback division.
-During his more than eleven years as an executive at Warner, Mel ran a hundred million dollar division of the company while acquiring and editing his own hardcover list of bestselling fiction by authors such as Dean Koontz, David Morrell and Larry Bond, as well as hardcover bestsellers in a variety of nonfiction categories, from narrative nonfiction and biography to business books, health, inspiration and pop culture.
+Mel joined Warner Books, now the Hachette Book Group, as Senior Vice President and Publisher of its paperback division.
+During his nearly twelve years as an executive at Warner, Mel ran a hundred-million-dollar division of the company while acquiring and editing his hardcover list of bestselling fiction by authors such as Dean Koontz, David Morrell, and Larry Bond, as well as hardcover bestsellers in a variety of nonfiction categories, from narrative nonfiction and biography to business books, health, inspiration, and pop culture.
 Some notable nonfiction titles Mel acquired and edited were Selling the Invisible by Harry Beckwith, First You Have to Row a Little Boat: Reflections on Life and Living by Richard Bode, Sunday Nights at Seven: The Jack Benny Story by Jack Benny and Joan Benny, The Grateful Dead Family Album by Jerilyn Brandelius, and Waylon: An Autobiography by Waylon Jennings and Lenny Kaye.

 At Time Warner, Mel later moved to the direct marketing business, becoming Senior Vice President and Editorial Director of Bookspan, the ten-million-member book club partnership between Time Warner and Bertelsmann AG, where, as a member of their senior executive management team, he directed the editorial acquisitions programs for all of Bookspan’s 50 general interest, lifestyle and specialty book clubs, including Book-of-the-Month Club, Literary Guild, Doubleday Book Club, Mystery Guild, Quality Paperback Book Club, History Book Club, Black Expressions and One Spirit.
-At Bookspan, Mel also played a key role in consolidating the book club businesses of Book-of-the-Month Club and Doubleday Direct into Bookspan; launching a number of successful new book clubs; and leading Bookspan’s successful proprietary publishing program for book club members.
+At Bookspan, Mel also played a key role in consolidating the book club businesses of Book-of-the-Month Club and Doubleday Direct into Bookspan, launching several successful new book clubs, and leading Bookspan’s successful proprietary publishing program for book club members.

 After a long career in corporate life, Mel decided to go off on his own and launched Mel Parker Books, LLC, a full-service literary agency and book packaging firm.